KittyGiraudel/site/_posts/2015-04-15-netflix-logo-in-css.md

   - animation
 ---

+{% info %}
-> The following is a guest post by [Gregor Adams](https://twitter.com/gregoradams) about how he managed to re-create the Netflix logo in CSS.
+The following is a guest post by [Gregor Adams](https://twitter.com/gregoradams) about how he managed to re-create the Netflix logo in CSS.
 Gregor is kind of the rising star when it comes to CSS, so needless to say it is a great honor to have him here.
+{% endinfo %}

 A few months ago I tested Netflix, immediately got hooked and got myself an account.
 I started watching a lot of series that I usually had to view elsewhere.
 Each episode or movie starts with the Netflix logo animation.